 There’s something special about setting up a blanket, a picnic bench or even your car and enjoying a meal outdoors on a nice day.
-Although this summer is going to look a little different than past seasons, there’s no better time for planning a picnic.
-As we recover from the pandemic and slowly ease into our new normal, alfresco is the way to go, especially when gathering in small groups.
+With warm weather just around the corner, there’s no better time for planning a picnic.

 Step one to planning a picnic is preparing.
 From utensils to sunscreen, think about what you’ll need ahead of time and make a checklist if it helps.

 First, you need a place to settle down.
-Pack a blanket, large towel or tablecloth to sit on in case picnic tables aren’t available.
-Consider lawn chairs or some kind of cushion or pillow for anyone in your household who might find the ground too uncomfortable.
+Bring a blanket, large towel or tablecloth to sit on in case picnic tables aren’t available.
+Consider lawn chairs or some kind of cushion or pillow for anyone in your party who might find the ground too uncomfortable.

 You’ll also want a picnic basket, tote, reusable shopping bags or a backpack to carry your lighter-weight and non-perishable supplies like utensils, napkins, wet wipes, hand sanitizer and a bottle opener or cork screw if needed.